TelegramBots/book/src/3/updates/README.md

 - `MediaGroupId`: albums (group of media) are separate consecutive messages having the same MediaGroupId
 - `MessageThreadId`: the topic ID for Forum/Topic type chats

+## Sequential vs parallel updates
+Whether polling in a loop or with webhooks, you will always receive updates in sequential order of increasing `update.Id`, one after the other.

+If you want to parallelize the handling of updates for improved performance, it is up to your async code.
+There are multiple possible approaches:
+- write the received update into a [Channel](https://learn.microsoft.com/en-us/dotnet/core/extensions/channels)
+  You will need a separate consumer Task to process these updates _(see [Background Service](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/host/hosted-services))_
+- do the same but with a `ConcurrentQueue` or a `Queue` (with `lock`)
+- spawn a new sub-Task for each update, using `Task.Run` for example
+  (if your bot is heavily used, make sure you don't overload your server with concurrent tasks)
+- or something as simple as: `bot.OnUpdate += async update => OnUpdate(update);`

+However if you're gonna process the updates in parallel, you might want to ensure your code:
+- is thread-safe or async-safe when accessing common resources
+- has no state-consistency issue processing updates in unsequential order

 ## Example projects